MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-whats-new.md

 DeployR 8.0.0 has been rebranded for distribution via Microsoft Corporation.

-## Past Releases

-For historical purposes, we've included the list of changes and additions from several releases prior to DeployR 8.0.0.

 ### Version 7.4.1

 The following list highlights the major changes and improvements to DeployR 7.4.1.